-After last year's spike in the figures, there has also been a 35% decrease in child slights, with 20 recorded in 2017.
+After last year's increase in the figures, there has been a decrease in child slights.
+Some 21 were recorded in 2019, a decrease of 27%.

-Provisional analysis shows that 25% of these casualties were pedestrians (one of which was two years old), 30% front seat passengers, 25% rear seat passengers (all of whom were aged 6 or younger) and 20% cyclists.
+Provisional analysis shows that 48% of these casualties were pedestrians, the youngest of which was two years old.
+Whilst rear seat passengers equated for 33% of casualties and front seat passengers 19%.